dathan/blog/content/posts/nft_idea_project.md

 ## Problem

-An award given should be provable even if that physical representation of the award was lost.
+An award given should be proveable even if that physical representation of the award was lost, yet if the physical object is lost did the award every really exist.

 ## Solution NFT